platform-experience/serviceportal-widget-library/README.md

 ## SASS Variables

-All SASS vafiables created for this project will start with prefix **$pe-**.
-You can add the varaibles at the Theme level as well as at the widget level.
+All SASS variables created for this project will start with prefix **$pe-**.
+You can add the variables at the Theme level as well as at the widget level.
 While adding the variable at widget level make sure you use **!default** keyword.
-This will let us overide these variables at the theme level.
+This will let us override these variables at the theme level.
 This will make the widget self-contained.
-We can easlity drag and drop them on to any page.
+We can easily drag and drop them on to any page.

 For Ex at Theme level: